-Hair stylists probably will say that you will get better looking hair color if you have the job done by a professional.
-Although this is true in some cases -- for example, if you're making a radical change in your hair color -- plenty of people have success dyeing their hair at home.
-What's more, Begoun says women who color their own hair have the same rate of satisfaction as those who have it done by a professional.
 Although consumers may question the quality of drugstore hair colors, Begoun says at-home hair colorants are "superbly" formulated.
-In fact, she says, "the way hair dyes function and the ingredients that create these products do not differ between inexpensive products and those found in salon products."
+In fact, she says, "the way hair dyes function and the ingredients used to make them do not differ between the drugstore dyes and the salon dyes."
 At-home hair coloring, therefore, is a perfectly acceptable and a more affordable alternative for those who simply want to cover gray hair or slightly lighten or darken their natural hair color.

-If you are looking for anything more dramatic, you should consult a professional.
+If you're looking for anything more dramatic, consult a professional.
 Experts say that you should also consider going to a salon for hair coloring if you want to dye your hair red.
 Professionals say red hair color is the hardest one to get right, even for those with naturally red hair.
-Those with severely damaged hair should also seek the help of a professional to avoid more damage.
+For those with severely damaged hair, using a professional is your best bet for avoiding more damage.

 Hair dye comes in a multitude of shades and strengths, both of which are described in entirely different ways at the salon than they are at the drugstore.
-For the purposes of this report, we focus on at-home colorants, which come in three strength levels: semipermanent (level one), demi-permanent (level two) and permanent (level three).
+For the purposes of this report, we focus on at-home hair color, which come in three strength levels: semi-permanent (level one), demi-permanent (level two) and permanent (level three).